betterscientificsoftware/bssw.io/Articles/Blog/Fellows2019Contributions.md

 </div>
 </div>

+_Perspectives on the BSSw Fellowship Program:_ My goal was (is) to develop modules for helping train researchers in best practices for software development, picking up after introductory lessons created by groups such as the Carpentries.
+I wanted to become a BSSw Fellow to help support the development of resources for teaching practical software development skills to researchers, particularly graduate students.
+This work will necessarily continue and evolve past my fellowship period, but the fellowship has helped me develop these resources and better-connect with folks in the scientific software community.

+_Advice for new (prospective) BSSw Fellows:_ Engage early and often with the BSSw/ECP team, and by extension researchers at the national laboratories.
+(Also, keep track of time.
+A year flies by quickly!)

 ### Learn more about the BSSw Fellowship program
 BSSw Fellows are selected annually based on an application process that includes the proposal of a funded activity that promotes better scientific software.
-See more about the [BSSw Fellowship Program](https://bssw.io/fellowship) and work under way by the [2019 BSSw Fellows](https://bssw.io/blog_posts/introducing-the-2019-bssw-fellows).
-We will begin accepting applications for 2020 BSSw Fellowships during September 2019.
+See more about the [BSSw Fellowship Program](https://bssw.io/fellowship) and work under way by the [2020 BSSw Fellows](https://bssw.io/blog_posts/introducing-the-2020-bssw-fellows).
+We will begin accepting applications for 2021 BSSw Fellowships during September 2020.
 Register for the [BSSw mailing list](https://bssw.io/pages/receive-our-email-digest) to receive information.

 ### Author bio
 Hai Ah Nam is coordinator of the BSSw Fellowship Program, a member of the IDEAS-ECP team, and a computational physicist at Los Alamos National Laboratory.
 Her  background includes computational low-energy nuclear physics, large-scale scientific computing, and high-performance computing.
-She is leading the Trinity Center of Excellence, helping  improve critical NNSA Advanced Simulation and Computing ([ASC](https://www.lanl.gov/projects/advanced-simulation-computing)) codes for [Trinity](https://www.lanl.gov/projects/trinity/index.php) and future architectures.
-She is an advocate for developer productivity and software sustainability and has been one of the organizers of the [DOE Performance, Portability and Productivity Annual Meetings](https://doep3meeting2019.lbl.gov) for three years.
+She is leading LANL's Center of Excellence activities, helping  improve critical NNSA Advanced Simulation and Computing ([ASC](https://www.lanl.gov/projects/advanced-simulation-computing)) codes for advanced HPC architectures.
+She is an advocate for developer productivity and software sustainability and has been one of the organizers of the [DOE Performance, Portability and Productivity Annual Meetings](https://p3hpcforum2020.alcf.anl.gov/) since 2015.

 <!---